AaltoSciComp/scicomp-docs/training/index.rst

 Other interesting courses
 =========================

-*Data management, Reproducibility, open science*: please check the `spring calendar for training on data management and open science <https://www.aalto.fi/en/services/rdm-training>__`, organised by the Aalto Data Agents:
+*Data management, Reproducibility, open science* Please check the `spring calendar for training on data management and open science <https://www.aalto.fi/en/services/rdm-training>`__, organised by the Aalto Data Agents:

   - How to make your research/code reproducible | 2.3.2021 at 2-3.30 PM
   - Introduction to research data management | 11.3.2021 at 10-11 AM